gkemmey/turbolinks-express/README.md

 Express middleware for Turbolinks 5 support.
 Aims to provide similar functionality as the [turbolinks-rails](https://github.com/turbolinks/turbolinks-rails) gem, but for [Express](https://expressjs.com/).

+## Why, tho?

+I wrote a lot about that here: ["Making a (Long-Winded) Case for Turbolinks"](http://blog.graykemmey.com/2019/03/11/making-a-case-for-turbolinks/).
+The short version is, I think Turbolinks is a better paradigm than any of the SPA frameworks of today for lots of web applications.

+## Are you maintaining this?

+Nah, I don't actually work with Express all that often.

+## So, you built an Express app, wrote that blog post, and published this middleware to...what?
+Prove a point?

+Yeah 😬 And (hopefully) to show that it's not too difficult to use Turbolinks in any tech stack!

 ## Getting Started

 1. `yarn add turbolinks-express`